knotsanimation/kloch/doc/source/install.rst

 Install
 =======

-`kenvmanager` is a python-based tool with external dependencies.
+`kloch` is a python-based tool with external dependencies.

 It uses `poetry <https://python-poetry.org/>`_ to manage its dependencies.
 Those are defined in the ``pyproject.toml`` that can be found